132 How to Weld a Cast Iron Marine Engine

 Thanks, Muggy Weld; your welding rod is incredible.
 It made for an easy repair for something I was dreading.
 And I have already told some guys about your product.

-I found the engine, fixed the problem after I identified it.
+I found the marine engine, fixed the problem after I identified it.
 I then used the swing set I built to install the motor.
 Then sent my son and family back home with a great running boat.

 Be sure to bevel the crack with a grinder or Demel tool prior to welding, to enable the 77 rod to anchor to the base metal.